 Limits and Challenges

-For freelancers, to work for oneself is not a sinecure.
-Finding the right status and getting enough income is not done overnight.
+For freelancers, finding the right status and getting enough income is not done overnight.
 Some freelancers do well, but may not have the same social protection as employees.
 This is because the social protection system is not yet adapted to this new situation.
 It is the same when it comes to retirement.
 Few self-entrepreneurs manage to find a private agency to look after their retirement.
 Additionally, in finding missions and projects, it is especially the network that counts.
 In absence of guidance and professional accompaniment, the African freelancer is alone in control, can only rely on themselves, and spends a lot of energy and skills to accomplish all their tasks.

-It is necessary to manage the accounting, make sure of the treatment and payment invoices of the customers, declare the turnover, ensure that the expenses are paid, and to keep following the legal updates and changes in laws.
-In addition, the freelancer, alone, should do every task that is done by different departments within a company.
-They should look for new customers and know their product or service, but they should also know how to sell it.
-The freelancer has to fight every moment and show determination.
+As a freelancer, it is necessary to manage the accounting, payment of invoices, declare turnover, ensure expenses are paid, and keep following the legal updates and changes in laws.
+In addition, the freelancer should do every task that is done by the different departments in a company.
+They should always be looking for new clients.
+A freelancer has to fight every moment and show determination to succeed.

-Today in Africa, many freelancers unite in clubs and associations to help each other do well in this model, as well as overcome the limits and challenges of said model.
+Today in Africa, many freelancers unite in clubs and associations to help each other do well and overcome the challenges.
 Southern African Freelancers’ Association is an example of one of the associations that contributes to the development of freelancing in Africa.
-According to its executive administrator, Bruce Cooper, SAFREA was formed with the following aims: to promote the interests of freelance professionals in the written, visual, or broadcast field, to foster solidarity and excellence among freelancers, to promote cooperation in all matters of common concern, to stimulate professional standards and ethical conduct in both freelancers and employers, to provide information that will help freelancers negotiate suitable payments and contracts, to provide a forum for the dissemination of information useful to freelancers and prospective clients, and, finally, to serve as the collective voice of freelance media professionals in the Southern African region.
+SAFREA aims: to promote the interests of freelance professionals in the written, visual, or broadcast field, to foster solidarity and excellence among freelancers, to promote cooperation in all matters of common concern, to stimulate professional standards and ethical conduct in both freelancers and employers, to provide information that will help freelancers negotiate suitable payments and contracts, to provide a forum for the dissemination of information useful to freelancers and prospective clients, and, finally, to serve as the collective voice of freelance media professionals in the Southern African region.

-Freelancing is currently spreading more and more in Africa.
-Despite some disadvantages, it is quite beneficial for both companies and workers.
-We imagine that this model of doing business is more adapted to the needs of the X and Y generations.
+Despite some disadvantages, freelancing is quite beneficial for both companies and workers.
 Will we all be freelancers in a few years?
-A prior no; however, in all cases, the trend is present.
+Probably no, but the trend is growing.
 An Intuit study shows that more than 40% of paid jobs in the United States will be self-employed by 2025, which represents 60 million people.
 Obviously and logically, the same situation will occur in Africa.